api3dao/oev-docs/docs/oev/searchers/index.md

 best to refer to their documentation or inspect their contracts.

 Then, determine the underlying beacons used by the dAPI.
-This information is fully on-chain and can be read from AirseekerRegistry contract.
+This information is fully on-chain and can be read from the AirseekerRegistry contract.

 ::: info

 **Example:**

-Say, there is a dApp which uses the `ETH/USD` dAPI.
+Say there is a dApp which uses the `ETH/USD` dAPI.
 We can compute the details for this dAPI by:

 ```js